 Look under the book jacket.
 Why do you think the designers chose to have such contrasting images?
-Justines of or of one the thing it Make use of the endpapers to answer these questions:
+Jundor of our of the the thing it Make use of the endpapers to answer these questions:

-- ONOMATOPOEIA: How many years did President Lincoln give the rail companies to build the railways from Sacramento, California to Omaha, Nebraska? - How many miles was that? - Create more questions about the endpapers and ask them of your peers.
+- ONOMATOPOEIA.
+1. How many years did President Lincoln give the rail companies to build the railways from Sacramento, California to Omaha, Nebraska? - 2.
+How many miles was that? - 3.
+Create more questions about the endpapers and ask them of your peers.